ASUAF November 12 Recap

 The second readings of legislation included the discussion of the resolution for sidewalk safety and lighting between Tanana Drive and Farmer’s Loop Road, the allocation of travel funds for Kendra Nichols, Brittany O'Brien, and Mercedes Auden, the discussion of the Blois Sponsorship, and the discussion of the Christmas decorations.

-An interview committee will be hosted on Monday to conduct interviews for Alex Burgess as ASUAF of senate clerk and Oscar Smedley to ASUAF senate chair.
+An interview committee will be hosted on Monday to conduct interviews with Alex Burgess and Oscar Smedley.

 The meeting was adjourned with the last item on the agenda being the secret senator.
 This is a form of secret Santa for the ASUAF, including all members of the senate.
 It will simply act as a bonding experience for the members of ASUAF, as well as two retreats for the senate members.